East Midlands Oil Province: UK oil production

 The UK's first oil field was discovered in the East Midlands, at Hardstoft in east Derbyshire in 1919.
 Prior to this, from 1851, oil shale in the Midland Valley in Scotland was used, until 1962.
 With North Sea oil, Britain became self-sufficient with oil and became a net exporter of oil in 1981, with exports peaking in 1985 and production peaking in 1999.
-The UK became a net exporter of gas in 1997 and a net importer of gas in 2004, and also a net importer of oil in 2004.
+The UK became a net exporter of gas in 1997, and a net importer of oil in 2004.
 UK consumption of petroleum increases each year.
 Per capita consumption of oil annually is about 1.3 tonnes.
 The UK has the capacity to refine 92 million tonnes of crude oil a year.

 Currently the North Sea is producing around 1.5 million barrels of oil a day.
 The peak was in 2000 at 4.5 million a day.
 The Brent oilfield is being decommissioned.
 The United Kingdom Continental Shelf has reserves of between 12 – 24 billion barrels.
 In 2014, around 14% of the UK's gas came from Russia via Ukraine.